 All pets will be observed and evaluated during the home visit to ensure this is a good environment for our service dogs in training.
 We do ask that your dog and other pets enjoy other dog's company.
 We don't want this to be a disruption in their life and we don't want anything to jeopardize our dog's service dog career.
 If a supervised meet and greet is desired, we will do this at our facility, monitored by one of our trainers.

 Do I have to have prior dog training experience to foster a service dog in training?

 Not at all!
 We will provide all the necessary training tools and techniques.
 Continual guidance, support, and training will also be provided along the way.

 What is a home visit?

 A representative of IHDI will set up an appointment to visit your home, all people living in the home, and your pets.
 This visit is to ensure your home is a safe environment for our dogs.
 All together it is used to measure the commitment of the entire family and their ability to uphold the dog's training during the foster stay.
 Also as an organization regulated by PACFA, detailed records of a home visit are required to keep us in compliance.

 Can I request a specific size of dog?

 Yes.
-During the application, you can request a size of dog from small (up to 20 lbs), medium (20-35 lbs), and large (35+ lbs) and we will try to accommodate your preferences.
+During the application, you can request your preference of a size of dog from small and medium (up to 35 lbs) to large (35+ lbs) and we will try to accommodate your preferences.
 We will also match your training and activity level with the appropriate dog's training and activity level to make for a successful foster pairing.
 Currently, we have all large dog that are primarily Labrador Retrievers.
 Please indicate if your size preference is a deal breaker and will only foster a specific size dog.
 The only request that we can try to accommodate is for allergies, but do not always have hypoallergenic dogs.
 Even for allergies, there is no guarantee that one of our 'hypoallergenic' dogs will not bother your allergies.

 What if I go on vacation or need a break?